Misquotes, Deception and Lies

 The fact is 100% of the human brain is active at all times.
 As explained at Quora.com, fMRI images are used to show which areas are "most active" at any one time.

-Not only is the 10% myth incorrect, Watchtower use of this information is statistically naive.
-This supposedly supports that humans can live forever on earth.
-Since we only use 1/100 of 1 percent of our brain, we have "the capacity for endless learning."
-Even simple maths should alert the reader that if we use 0.01% in 100 hundred years, we would be using 100% in 1,000,000 years.
-That is not endless capacity, it is not even a speck in the stream of time of forever.
-Eternity is infinitely more time that one million years.
+Not only is the 10% myth incorrect, Watchtower use of this concept to support that humans can live forever on earth is statistically naive.
+Even using only 0.01 percent of our brain in a lifetime would not prove we have "the capacity for endless learning."
+Simple maths should alert the reader that if we use 0.01% in 100 hundred years, we would be using 100% in 1,000,000 years.
+That is not endless capacity, it is not even a speck in the stream of time of forever, as eternity is infinitely more time that one million years.

 Greber's Bible Translation